The Emergency Service and Armed Forces personnel are always there for us, often at a terrible cost.

 We provide them with whatever it takes to make that tiny difference between life and suicide.
 We show them that they are valued.
 We give them back a sense of belonging.
-FirstLight proves to them they aren't alone or too different to fit into civilian society.
+FirstLight Trust proves to them they aren't alone or too different to fit into civilian society.
+And we do this on their doorstep.

 Why is FirstLight needed?